 What is a Hernia?

-A hernia happens in the wall of your abdomen and is called either a ventral or abdominal hernia.
+A hernia happens when an organ (generally part of the intestine) breaks through the wall of your abdomen.
+This is called either a ventral or abdominal hernia.

 A hernia can happen in an incision site from a previous operation and is called an incisional hernia.